AI-SysBio/Germinal-Center/README.md

 &nbsp;

-The model is based on 10 stochastic interactions, implemented with a modified Gillepsie algorithm that can account for the individual properties of each agents [2].
-In the simulation, 5 types of reactants are considered:
+The model is based on a system of 11 stochastic interactions, implemented with a modified Gillepsie algorithm that can account for the individual properties of each agents [2], so the reaction rate can be different for each agent, depending on their individual properties.

+      5 types of reactants are considered:
       - Centroblast (Dark Zone) = CB
       - Centrocytes (Light Zone) = CC
       - Selected Centrocytes (Light Zone) = CCsel